zibo-kth/starter-academic-v2/content/home/experience.md

     location: Beijing, China
     date_start: '2020-05-01'
     date_end: ''
-    description: Research on the phonon properties of nanostructures.
-The objective is to investigate the energy dissipation machenism via phonons, and realize the tuning of nanofriction properties for tailored 2D materials based on phonon engineering.
     description: |2-
        Responsibilities include:

-       * Conducting research
+       * Conducting research on the phonon properties of nanostructures.
+The objective is to investigate the energy dissipation machenism via phonons, and realize the tuning of nanofriction properties for tailored 2D materials based on phonon engineering.
-       * Leading weekly group discussions and co-advising jonior postgraduate students
+       * Leading weekly group discussions and co-advising jonior postgraduate students.

   - title: External researcher